Last updated 21 February 2020.

 Palermo is friendly;

 Locals in Palermo are incredibly friendly.
 My friend and I joked that we couldn’t go on one night out without making at least several new Facebook friends and being invited to somebody’s family home for dinner, and every night for almost two weeks, this is exactly what happened!
-Palermo locals may be a little rough around the edges, and they may try and sell you hash a lot, but they will go above and beyond to make you feel welcome in their city, and they will ensure that you get looked after during your time in Sicily.
+Palermo locals may be a little rough around the edges, but they will go above and beyond to make you feel welcome in their city, and they will ensure that you get looked after during your time in Sicily.

 As far as day trips from Palermo go, you are just a stone’s throw away from the white sands of Mondello, or you can go further afield to the seaside towns of Cefalu and San Vito Lo Capo.
 Perhaps you want to jump on a boat to head to a nearby island, or walk up Monte Pellegrino?
 Whatever you fancy, it’s never very far from Palermo.

-Even if you speak a little Italian, you may find it difficult to make yourself understood in Palermo.
-Sicilians have a very particular dialect (complete with a kind of sign language!) that varies wildly from the Italian that you may know.
+Even if you speak Italian, you may find it difficult to make yourself understood in Palermo.
+Sicilians have their very own language (complete with a kind of sign language!) that is totally different from the Italian that you may know.
 A guy I met from Milan could not make himself understood in Palermo!

-Be careful driving.
-Sicilians (and especially those from Palermo) are crazy drivers and I feared for my life many times while being driven around by locals in Palermo!
+Be careful driving if you choose to rent a car in Palermo.
+Sicilians are crazy drivers and I feared for my life many times while being driven around by locals in Palermo!
 Even if you’re an experienced driver, be cautious when renting a car in the Sicilian capital.

 Some of the cobblestones on the streets are uneven and most of them are very slippery!
 I found walking in flip-flops almost impossible in Palermo so I suggest opting for pumps or sandals that have some grip.